 The preferred way to terminate an executing a process is to send it a command to terminate itself, and then wait for the termination to occur using ‘join’.

-The parent of a thread can determine if the child has completed either by repeated calls to is_alive() or by executing the join() statement.
-Calling join() with a non-empty timeout together with is_alive() permits the calling thread to test the progress of a child.
-Calling join with an empty timeout value causes the threat to await the completion of the child thread.

 Processes that have been created typically need to return a result.
 This is accomplished via the join() method.
 See 6.61 Concurrency – data access [CGX].
 There are a number of possible errors associated with the joining of threads or processes:

 Joining multiple child processes in an order different than the expected completion of those children can cause extended or indefinite delays.